Office of the City Clerk

-The mission of the Office of the City Clerk, as mandated by New Jersey State law and local ordinance, is to provide complete administrative support to the Municipal Council, including budget and legislative research, maintenance and access of official city records, and performance of other administrative functions such as certain licensing requirements.
+The purpose of the City Clerk as mandated by New Jersey State law and local ordinance, is to provide complete administrative support to the Municipal Council, including budget and legislative research, maintenance and access of official city records, and performance of other administrative functions such as certain licensing requirements.
 The Office of the City Clerk also is responsible for the conduct of municipal elections and carries out the ministerial and statutory requirements for primary and general elections.

 The Office of the City Clerk includes the following divisions: